LeanneTN/mystore-api-dev/README.md

 handle the requirement from client-end or management-end that will be developed in the following period.

-API documents may be released in the future.
+API documents have been released in WIKI.
+It was seperated by categories and functions it takes.